Click on the questions below to go directly to the answer.

 A cervical screening test (sometimes called a smear) is a test where cells are taken from a woman’s cervix (located above the vagina) to check for changes that could lead to cervical cancer.
 Cervical cancer can be prevented if it's detected early through cervical screening.

-In England, cervical screening tests are offered to women from age 25 onwards, every three to five years.
+In England, cervical screening tests are offered to women from age 25 upwards, every three to five years.
 You should have them whether you're straight, gay or bisexual.
 Women who have sex with women need to have cervical screening as well as women who have sex with men.

 What is the hymen?